Application - Mines

 APPLICATION: MINES

-For many years, A2S has offered its expertise to mining operators for personal safety and communication.
+For many years, A2S has been offering its expertise to mining operators for the safety and communication of people.
 These applications are also concerned by the installation of security equipment.

 The needs for this type of applications